 How are we keeping you safe on campus during Covid-19?
 See more here

-Cambridge Regional College has been licenced by the UK Border Agency to enrol international students under Student route of the Points Based System as a UKV1 Visa Sponsor.
+Cambridge Regional College has been licensed by the UKVI to enrol international students under the student route of the Points Based System as a Student Sponsor – Track Record.

 Our training programmes are available all year round and can be delivered in Cambridge, in the workplace, via on-line technology or overseas.